Seminar in Computer Science (CS 4960)

 class so that all members can review the information before the talk.

-- On your assigned date, deliver an oral presentation of the content of
+- On your assigned date deliver a one-hour oral presentation of the content

-your written report.
-Seminar presentations will be publicly announced
+of your written report.
+(Seminar presentations will be publicly

-and will be open to visitors who may wish to attend.
-You will be
+announced and will be open to visitors who may wish to attend.)

 - Attend all the presentations of the other members of the class, and react

-to the presentations by asking questions and by filling in critique
+to them by asking questions and by writing a short critique which will be

 Assuming you fulfill all the requirements listed above, I will base your grade